 According to the federal government, if every American home replaced just one light bulb with an Energy Star-approved CFL, the United States would save enough energy to light more than 2.5 million homes for a year and prevent greenhouse gases equivalent to the emissions of nearly 800,000 cars.

 Recycling programs at the stores that sell CFLs are still relatively uncommon, although that is gradually changing.
 The EPA is working with CFL manufacturers and major retailers to expand recycling and disposal options.

-Electronics that are obsolete, broken, and destined for recycling or disposal are sometimes called "e waste."
-There are many chemical and mineral elements in e waste.
+Unwanted electronics can’t be mixed with other recyclables, but are easy to recycle through other options.
+Click Here to find a Waste Management electronics drop-off center, or check Earth911.com for information on other options.
+Electronics that are obsolete, broken, and destined for recycling or disposal are sometimes called "e-waste".
+There are many chemical and mineral elements in e-waste.
 A circuit board contains copper, gold, silver, platinum and palladium, as well as lead.
 If recycled properly, this waste is a valuable source of secondary raw materials.

 Waste Management is committed to providing environmentally responsible solutions for handling electronics waste.